Part of our Web Search & Data Extraction MCP category.

 Configuration options worth knowing:

-Nebius acquisition: still pending formal closure.
-The $275M deal (up to $400M with milestones) was announced February 10, 2026.
-Some sources use past-tense language, and the teams appear to be operating together already (Tavily appeared at the Nebius booth at GTC), but no official press release confirms closing.
-The API, data policies, and zero data retention policy remain unchanged.
+Nebius acquisition: still no formal closure (3+ months).
+The $275M deal was announced February 10, 2026.
+Three months later, no official press release confirms closing.
+Teams continue to operate together (Snowflake and MongoDB integrations are co-published), but no public announcement.
+API, data policies, and zero data retention remain unchanged.

 What Works Well